Architecture of Cantabria: Monasteries

 Bare stone exterior of the Monastery.

 Traditional combination of ribbed and barrel vaulting within the Monastery.

 During the Roman occupation of the Cantabrian region, religion was more centralized into the culture.
 While it had always been integral to the culture and architecture it wasn't until after the tenth century that pure Romanesque influences were developed.
 In the large and developing space of Cantabria there were few consolidated communities.
 Rather people opted for rural development which dynamically changed architecture as monasteries began to take on more uses.
 Instead of a singular functioning religious purpose they took on both cultural and agricultural responsibilities.
-Retaining the traditional combination of ridge and barrel vaulting within it structure to the buttressing meant for reinforcement.
+Retaining the traditional combination of ridge and barrel vaulting within its structure to the buttressing meant for reinforcement.
 Use of depth exteriorly in brick, stone, and sculptural elements mirroring classical interior element design.
 Contained within supportive stone walls that were extensively designed to support the vaulting by being thicker and shorter.
 All the classical Roman elements of religious architecture adapted into a multifunctioning collaboration of community and culture.
 Monastery of Santo Toribio de Liebana demonstrates the traditional deep arching entrance portals through the thick stone carved exterior.
 With no access to additional washing or colorants the bare stone was only accented by the terracotta red shingled roof.
 Kept minimal following the Romanesque style of a sacred space free from any distractions of opulence.